wp-plugins/freefolio/README.txt

 The best way to get up and running with a portfolio on your very own WordPress website.

 == Description ==

+Freefolio adds a portfolio to your WordPress website

 * Adds a portfolio post type (compatible with Jetpack)
 * Adds a Project Type taxonomy (works like categories)